raalkml/build-container/README.md

 # build-container

-A simplified implementation of containers for software builds and testing on Linux systems.
+*This is not a containerization as provided by Docker, Podman, or similar!*

-Unshares the filesystem and networking namespaces and allows a chroot, bind, move, r/w overlay and r/o union.
+This project provides some isolation for software builds and software testing for Linux systems.

-Can setup a user namespace for root-less operation (as [RootlessKit](https://github.com/rootless-containers/rootlesskit)) or use a SUID root or sudo/su (to get `CAP_SYSADMIN`).
+The program allows unsharing of the filesystem and networking namespaces and allows a chroot, bind, move, r/w overlay and r/o union.
+It can also setup a user namespace for root-less operation (as [RootlessKit](https://github.com/rootless-containers/rootlesskit)) or use a SUID root or sudo/su (to get `CAP_SYSADMIN`).

 See man-pages for `mount(1)`, `mount(2)`, `unshare(2)`, `namespaces(7)` for operational details.